 At First Landing, our primary objective is to help you reach your goals and objectives, whatever they might be.
 Therefore, we view portfolio performance from an absolute return perspective; that is, we focus on how assets perform over a given period, after-taxes, and independent of any other measure.
 In short, an 8% return is an 8% return, regardless of whether the market is delivering 6% or 9%.
 We structure investment portfolios with the goal of increasing risk-adjusted returns while fostering greater stability in returns over time.
 This approach can help smooth out the impact of market fluctuations, reducing the anxiety that day-to-day market shifts can create.

 This absolute return approach requires an array of portfolio management techniques and resources that differ from traditional methods.
-Accordingly, alongside these traditional stock and bond portfolios, our strategies incorporate managed futures, gold, real estate, commodities, as well as other low and/or non-correlated assets which have increased overall performance while lowering risk.
+Accordingly, alongside these traditional stock and bond portfolios, our strategies incorporate managed futures, gold, real estate, commodities, as well as other low and/or non-correlated assets which aim to increase overall performance while mitigating diversifiable risk.
 By combining the vast market resources of Raymond James with our own specialized experience and professional knowledge, we offer our clients a proactive, outside-the-box approach to meeting their investment goals.